zuokerb/LeleConsole/README.md

 ## Issues

-Please make sure to read the [Issue Reporting Checklist](https://github.com/zuokerb/LeLeConsole/blob/main/docs/CONTRIBUTING.md#issue-reporting-guidelines) before opening an issue.
+Please make sure to read the [Issue Reporting Guidelines](https://github.com/zuokerb/LeLeConsole/blob/main/docs/CONTRIBUTING.md#issue-reporting-guidelines) before opening an issue.
+Issues not conforming to the guidelines may be closed immediately.

+## Pull Request

+Please make sure to read the [Pull Request Guidelines](https://github.com/zuokerb/LeLeConsole/blob/main/docs/CONTRIBUTING.md#pull-request-guidelines) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 ## Changelog